goadesign/model/README.md

             var ContainerInstance = ContainerInstance(Container, func() {
                 Tag("<name>",  "[name]") // as many tags as needed

+                // Sets a name that can be used in deployment views.
+                RefName("<name>")

                 // Sets instance number or index.
                 InstanceID(1)